itsnotthetim/FRA532_LAB1/README.md

 3. How difficult is it to implement?

 > [!NOTE]
 > To test the controller we use <a href="#21-bicycle-model">bicycle model</a> and ground truth odometry to be our inverse and forward kinematics model.
+To compare and validate the result, we have to analyze as follows:
+> 1. Position.
+> 2. Orientation.

 ### 2 PID controller